System Prompt Modes

 Append

-Definition: Your custom prompt is added after the default system prompt.
+Definition: Your custom prompt is added after the system prompt.

 Example: